Automattic/jetpack/readme.txt

 * Admin Page: We fixed the internationalization of the plans page.
 * Ads: We fixed a problem that impeded Premium Plan customers to activate Google Analytics.
+* Auto Updates: We fixed a warning being thrown due to a bad concatenation of strings.
 * General: Fixed a warning that was being logged due to attempting to use in_array() over a variable that didn't always contain an array.
 * General: Fixed Warning: count(): Parameter must be an array or an object that implements Countable showing on PHP 7.x.
 * JSON API: Fixed internationalization on embed endpoint.
 * Theme Tools: Show featured images in WooCommerce pages when Display on blog and archives is turned off for Themes that support this feature.
-* Auto Updates: We fixed a warning being thrown due to a bad concatenation of strings.
+* Publicize: Avoid adding Publicize post meta when a post transitions to publish and it is not a publicize-able post type.
 * Settings: Settings: Fixed the icon representing the minimum plan needed for SEO and Google Analytics features.
 * Slideshow: Fixed a Invalid argument supplied for foreach() warning.
 * SSO: We fixed the name of a filter which contained a typo before.
 The filter is now named: `jetpack_sso_auth_cookie_expiration`.